 - In the H-Game Kango Shicyauzo, this (retiring to a convent) is Sister Maria's backstory.
 She took her vows after being widowed and is now the head nun at St. Michael's Nursing School.

-- St. Clare of Assisi and a friend had to elope in the middle of the night to become a nun.
+- St. Clare of Assisi and her best friend Ines had to elope in the middle of the night to become a nun.
 Her family chased after her to try to get her back, but she had already taken her vows — and cut her long, beautiful hair, which was what really convinced them.

 - One medieval saint had hung outside her window holding on with her fingers until her family thought she had fled and then dressed as a man and ran off to get to the convent and escape the Arranged Marriage.

 - Of the three children who had visions of Mary at Fatima, Portugal, only Lucia survived into adulthood.
-She was almost immediately popped into a school run by the Dorothean Sisters, and her name changed to Maria Dores, to keep pilgrims from hounding or venerating her.
+(Francisco and Jacinta fell victim to the Spanish Flu) She was almost immediately popped into a school run by the Dorothean Sisters, and her name changed to Maria Dores, to keep pilgrims from hounding or venerating her.
 After graduation she chose to join the Dorotheans, later switching to the Discalced Carmelites, a very strict contemplative order.

 - Christine De Pizan entered a convent towards the end of her life.
 Her daughter eventually followed suit.